Here’s the cheapest gas in Grangeville Saturday - NewsBreak

 Here’s the cheapest gas in Grangeville Saturday

-(GRANGEVILLE, ID) Gas prices vary across in the Grangeville area, but if you’re willing to head for the cheapest station, you could be saving up to $0.00 per gallon.
+(GRANGEVILLE, ID) For bargain hunters there may be no better target than gas, with the cheapest station in the Grangeville area offering savings of $0.00 per gallon.

-nomnom at 901 W Main St was the cheapest station in the area, according to a survey by GasBuddy, with regular listed at $3.59 per gallon Wednesday.
-By comparison, the most expensive gallon was at nomnom at 901 W Main St, where a gallon of regular was selling for $3.59.
+On Saturday the cheapest gallon of unleaded regular in the area was at Exxon at 712 W Main St. Regular there was listed at $3.65 per gallon Wednesday, compared to $3.65 at Exxon at 712 W Main St, which GasBuddy clocked as the most expensive station in the area.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 04:52 PM, Tuesday, the average price was $3.59 per gallon for regular.
+It’s important to note that fuel prices can change from day to day, meaning that one station might be the most expensive in the city one day, but cheapest the next.
+As of 04:52 PM, Tuesday, the average price of a gallon of regular in the area $3.65.

 Check out how stations across the area stack up, starting with the cheapest: